Back

 dashboard ui

 Look at the example.
 Each partner’s account is highlighted in a different, contrasting color.
-The same coloris used in the expense scale, so even without a description, it is clear who spent more in a month.
-The screen on the left shows the ratio of expenses over several months and displays a list of approved transactions and transfers.
+The same colors are used in the expense scale, so even without a description, it is clear who spent more in a month.
+The screen on the left shows the expense ratio over several months and displays a list of approved transactions and transfers.
 By analyzing the comparison graph, a user can easily adjust the budget for the next month.

 Unlike the examples below, the interface background is dark, which makes the bright colorful bars stand out even more on the small smartphone screen.
-There is also a good balance between graphic elements and UI design patterns, and information is grouped into logical blocks: the first screen contains data about balances, the second one shows transactions.
-The dashboard is intuitive — and this is one of the keys to a high-quality product.
+There is also a good balance between graphic elements and UI design patterns, and information is grouped into logical blocks.
+The first screen contains data about balances, and the second one shows transactions.
+The dashboard is intuitive, and this is one of the keys to a high-quality product.

 HR platform